Cavite City: Demographics

-According to the 2020 census, it has a population of 100,674 people, with a density of sigfig 100,674/10.89.
+According to the 2020 census, the city has a population of 100,674 people, with a density of sigfig 100,674/10.89.

 Religion

-According to 2000 census data, Christianity is the most prevalent religion in Cavite City, where a majority of Caviteños practice Roman Catholicism.
-Other Christian religious groups in the city include the Aglipayan Church, Iglesia Ni Cristo (I.N.C), Jehovah's Witnesses, United Church of Christ in the Philippines (UCCP), Jesus Is Lord Church (JIL), The United Methodist Church, Presbyterian Churches, Baptists and Bible Fundamental churches, Seventh-day Adventist Church, Members Church of God International or Ang Dating Daan, The Church of Jesus Christ of Latter Day Saints, and other UPC churches.
+According to 2000 census data, Christianity is the most prevalent religion in Cavite City, and a majority of Caviteños practice Roman Catholicism.
+Other Christian religious groups in the city include the Aglipayan Church, Iglesia ni Cristo (I.N.C), Jehovah's Witnesses, United Church of Christ in the Philippines (UCCP), Jesus Is Lord Church (JIL), The United Methodist Church, Presbyterian Churches, Baptists and Bible Fundamental churches, Seventh-day Adventist Church, Members Church of God International or Ang Dating Daan, The Church of Jesus Christ of Latter Day Saints, and other UPC churches.
 A Muslim minority is also present in the city.

 Nuestra Señora de la Soledad de Porta Vaga

-The Nuestra Señora de la Soledad de Porta Vaga (Our Lady of Solitude of Porta Vaga) is the patroness of Cavite City.
-She is revered by Catholics as the Celestial Guardian and Protector of the entire Province of Cavite since her arrival in Cavite shore.
+The Nuestra Señora de la Soledad de Porta Vaga (Our Lady of Solitude of Porta Vaga) is viewed as the patroness of Cavite City.
+She is revered by Catholics as the Celestial Guardian and Protector of the Province of Cavite since her arrival.
 The image of Our Lady of Porta Vaga is designated as a National Cultural Treasure by the National Museum.
-This is the oldest existing dated Marian painting in the Philippines.
+It is the oldest existing Marian painting in the Philippines.

 The image of the virgin is painted on a canvas.
-The virgin is depicted as a lady in mourning.
-Mary, garbed in black and white attire, seems to be on her knees as she contemplates the passion of her son.
-Before her are the crown of thorns and the nails instrument of Christ's passion.
-An inscription was found at the back of the painting – A doze de Abril 1692 años Juan Oliba puso esta Stma.
-Ymagen Haqui, which means,"The sacred image was placed here by Juan Oliba on April 12, 1692".
-This particular icon was used to bless the galleon plying between Cavite and Acapulco (Mexico) during formal sending off ceremonies.
-Thus, she was also called the Patroness of the Galleons.
+Mary, clothed in black and white like a lady in mourning, kneels as she contemplates the passion of her son.
+Before her are the crown of thorns and the nails used during the Crucifixion.
+An inscription was found on the back of the painting – A doze de Abril 1692 años Juan Oliba puso esta Stma.
+Ymagen Haqui, which means, "The sacred image was placed here by Juan Oliba on April 12, 1692".
+This particular icon was used to bless the galleons sailing between Cavite and Acapulco (Mexico) during formal sending off ceremonies, and was also called the Patroness of the Galleons.

-The image was originally enshrined at the Ermita de Porta Vaga, a small church located adjacent to the Porta Vaga gate of Cavite Puerto and was destroyed during the last world war.
+The image was originally enshrined at the Ermita de Porta Vaga, a small church adjacent to the Porta Vaga Gate, which was destroyed during World War II.
 The image is presently enshrined at the San Roque Parish Church, one of the three parishes in the city.